kernel-matrix-benchmarks/kernel-matrix-benchmarks/README.md

 7. You can monitor progress with:

-  - `tmux a`, to get access to the script above.
+  - `tmux a` to get access to the terminal running [`create_website_AWS.sh`](create_website_AWS.sh).
   - `less -R kernel-matrix-benchmarks/kmb.log` to read the log file.

 8. Once all benchmarks have been run, the full results will be located in `your-instance:/home/ubuntu/kernel-matrix-benchmarks/website.zip`.
-Download it on your local machine with:
+Download the archive on your local machine with:

 ```bash
 scp -i "kernel-matrix-benchmarks.pem" ubuntu@ec2-1-234-567-890.compute-1.amazonaws.com:/home/ubuntu/kernel-matrix-benchmarks/website.zip website.zip